yesplease/docs/docs/feed-creator/usage.md

 <p>If left empty, the text of the first matching &lt;a&gt; element will be used.
 This selector is useful if the title is in a different element.</p>
 <p>If set to 0, titles will not be included in the output.</p>
 <p>To use an element's attribute value rather than text content, use @attr, for example: 'img @alt'.</p>
 <p>To use the text in the context element itself (element selected by item selector), enter ':scope'.
-At the moment, this only works if entered by itself, ie. you cannot write: `:scope > h2`.</p>
+At the moment, this only works if entered by itself, ie. you cannot write: ':scope > h2'.</p>

 <h4>Example</h4>
 <p>Given the following HTML, and assuming we've set the item selector to 'div.news .item', to select the desired item title elements we'd pass 'h3' as the item title selector.</p>